Central to torch is the torch_tensor objects.

 Performs Tensor dtype and/or device conversion.
 A

-and :class:torch_device
+torch_dtype and :class:torch_device are

 inferred from the arguments of

-self$to(*args, **kwargs)
+self$to(*args, **kwargs).

 Note:

-Tensor already has the correct
+If the self Tensor already has the correct

-is returned.
+self is returned.
 Otherwise, the returned tensor is a copy

-with the desired torch_dtype
+of self with the desired torch_dtype and

-Here are the ways to call to
+Here are the ways to call to:

 to(dtype, non_blocking=FALSE, copy=FALSE, memory_format=torch_preserve_format) -> Tensor